 I recently re-watched Dead Poets Societywith the always enthusiastic Robin Williams.
 I have mixed feelings about Robin Williams ever since I saw him on a talk show making jokes about Mother Teresa the day after her death, but this is one of his better movies.
 The themes are similar to Mona Lisa Smile in that he is trying to shake things up in a rather conservative environment.
 A good one to watch again and to share with your older children.

 Stand and Deliver is on my list to see again.
-I remember being very impressed with it back in the late 90s when it came out.
-What is amazing is that it is based on a true story about a math teacher in East LA who devotes himself to a class of extremely at-risk high school students and despite many obstacles, actually succeeds in getting them to pass the advanced placement calculus test, which means a real shot in life for his students instead gangs and violence.
+I remember being very impressed with it back in the late 1990s, when it came out.
+What is amazing is that it is based on a true story about a math teacher in East LA who devotes himself to a class of extremely at-risk high school students and, despite many obstacles, actually succeeds in getting them to pass the Advanced Placement calculus test, which means a real shot in life for his students, instead gangs and violence.

 Have you seen any of these?
 What did you think?
 Got a favorite to add?
 Please comment.

 * Minds in Bloom, Inc. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com, endless.com, myhabit.com, smallparts.com, or amazonwireless.com.